Extendibility of Brauer states: Results for -, - and -extendible Brauer states

 where the coloured representations have multiplicity greater than one.
-Note also that in the $(2,2)$ case the relevant subgroup of $\sym_4$ is $D_4$ and its irreps are labelled accordingly, as explained in \ref{sec:nn}.
+Note also that in the $(2,2)$-extendibility case, the relevant subgroup of $\sym_4$ is $\D_4$ and its irreps are labelled accordingly, as explained in Section \ref{sec:nn}.

-Each of these irreps is linked to a special quantum state (as described in the previous section) with multiplicity one or two.
-The multiplicity one irreps are easiest to deal with, and their projection onto the parameter space shows up as a point.
-On the other hand, multiplicity two irreps are linked to states on a 2-dimensional Hilbert space (qubits) and thus their projection onto the parameter space shows up as the shadow of a Bloch-sphere: an ellipse.
+Each of these irreps is linked to a special quantum state (as described in Section \ref{sec:recipe}) with multiplicity one or two.
+The multiplicity-one irreps are easiest to deal with, and their projection onto the parameter space shows up as a point.
+On the other hand, multiplicity two irreps are linked to states on a 2-dimensional Hilbert space (qubits), and thus their projection onto the parameter space shows up as the shadow of a Bloch sphere: an ellipse.

 Note that since the convex hull of these points and ellipses is needed to describe the subset of $(n,m)$-extendible Brauer states, not every point and ellipse will appear on the boundary, some may be internal points.